Sou7ai1/IntroAI/07-bellman_shortest_path/task.md

 * The energy matrix also determines the coordination system.
 Therefore, going south increases the row index, and going east increases the column index.
-Note that the robot cannot move outside the matrix since any attempt to reach the first or the last row or column fails and only consume energy.
-See the function single_landing for more details.

 * The shape of the Ring of Saturn is a torus.
 So, going north from first row, the robot reaches the last row.